VIOLETNDOLWA/grocery_landing_page/README.md

-#  Landing page design for grocery website
+# Grocery landing page with HTML5, CSS3 and JavaScript